futoin/core-js-ri-executor/README.md

 # Browser installation

-Pre-packed modules are available in dist/ folder.

-The module can be used directly with `webpack` or any other CommonJS packer, if ES6->ES5 transpiler is enabled.
+Pre-built ES5 CJS modules are available under `es5/` are available.
+These modules can be used with `webpack` without transpiler - default "browser" entry point points to ES5 version.

+Webpack dists are also available under dist/ folder, but their usage should be limited to sites without build process.

+*Warning: older browsers require WeakMap polyfill for synchronization primitives.*

 *The following globals are available*: